NHS volunteer sustainability

 How to make the NHS Volunteering programme sustainable.

-- Make sure you thank your amazing volunteers
+- Firstly, make sure you thank your amazing volunteers!

 Recognise volunteers to keep retention high: e.g. through thank you calls with staff, by letting them know how impactful their support was, or by finding new ways to involve the most motivated volunteers.